-The rotating air moves horizontally across the land, and can be tilted vertically by the force of the rising, rotating air.
+The rotating air moves horizontally across the land and can be tilted vertically by the force of the rising, rotating air.
 That allows a tornado to form.

-Information about Tornado Alley:
+Information about Tornado Alley

 In the spring and summer the middle of the United States it is quite hot which allows the air to hold a large amount of water.
-There is always warm, moist air masses moving up from the Gulf of Mexico; there is always cool, dry air masses moving at high altitudes from the North and from the West (Rocky Mountains).
+There are always warm, moist air masses moving up from the Gulf of Mexico; there is always cool, dry air masses moving at high altitudes from the North and from the West (Rocky Mountains).
 The Jet Stream helps to keep moving the air masses across the land.
 When you have a storm front (where differing air masses collide) the conditions are perfect for these big storms, or supercells, to form.
 All these conditions collide here in a way that results in very powerful storms and the highest chances of destructive tornadoes.

-The term “Tornado Alley” is a nickname that has been given to the area of the United States where the incidences of significant tornadoes appears to be most prevalent, in other words where the greatest danger from tornadoes exist.
+The term “Tornado Alley” is a nickname that has been given to the area of the United States where the incidences of significant tornadoes appear to be most prevalent, in other words where the greatest danger from tornadoes exists.
 Tornadoes can and do happen in areas outside of Tornado Alley, but they are most likely to be less dangerous and result in less damage than those that occur within the Tornado Alley region.
 There are also many tornadoes in Florida, but they are often smaller and less dangerous.

 Weather Maps Explained